-June 1 Thu Last day to withdraw from a Summer I class without incurring an automatic "F".
-June 26 Mon Last day of Summer I classes.
-Summer II, 2017 July 4 Tue Fourth of July Holiday - No classes; Offices closed.
-July 5 Wed Summer II classes begin; tuition refund policy in effect.
-July 7 Fri Last day for add/drop and late registration for Summer II classes.
-July 20 Thu Last day to withdraw from a Summer II class without incurring an automatic "F".
-August 15 Tue Last day of Summer II classes.
-Summer Online 2017 June 4 Sun Summer 2017 Online courses begin.
-July 1 Sat Last day to withdraw from an online class without incurring an automatic "F".
-July 29 Sat Summer 2017 Online courses end.
+Summer I, 2019 May 13 Mon Summer I classes begin, tuition refund policy in effect.
+May 15 Wed Last day for add/drop and late registration for Summer I classes.
+May 17 Fri Last day for incomplete grades for Spring to be changed and posted in the Registrar's Office.
+May 29 Wed Last day to withdraw from a Summer I class without incurring an automatic "F".
+May 24-27 Fri-Mon Memorial Day weekend - No classes; Offices closed.
+June 24 Mon Last day of Summer I classes.
+Summer II, 2019 July 1 Mon Summer II classes begin; tuition refund policy in effect.
+July 3 Wed Last day for add/drop and late registration for Summer II classes.
+July 5 Fri Last day for incomplete grades for Summer I to be changed and posted in the Registrar's Office.
+July 17 Wed Last day to withdraw from a Summer II class without incurring an automatic "F".
+July 4 Thu Fourth of July Holiday observed - No classes; Offices closed.
+Aug 15 Thu Last day of Summer II classes.
+Summer Online 2019 May 26 Sun Summer Online courses begin.
+May 28 Tue Last day for add/drop and late registration for Summer Online classes.
+June 19 Wed Last day to withdraw from Summer Online class without incurring an automatic "F".
+July 20 Sat Summer Online courses end.

-\\The last day to withdraw from any other class-delivery format without incurring an automatic "F" is 50% into the course duration.
+^{}The last day to withdraw from any other class delivery format without incurring an automatic "F" is 50% into the course duration.